Las Vegas police investigate murder-suicide

 The Metropolitan Police Department was investigating a murder-suicide in south Las Vegas.

-The Metropolitan Police Department is investigating a murder-suicide in south Las Vegas.

-According to a Metro news release, dispatchers received a report of a shooting at a home in the 8700 block of Rancho Destino Road just after 5:30 p.m. on Friday.
+According to a Metro news release, dispatchers received a report of a shooting at a home in the 8700 block of Rancho Destino Road, near East Pebble Road and Las Vegas Boulevard South, just after 5:30 p.m. on Friday.

 Officers arrived but were unable to contact the residents of the home.
 When they went into the residence, the found a man and woman suffering from apparent gunshot wounds, police said.